pangpang20/gaussdb-python/docs/api/types.rst

 `~gaussdb.types.hstore.register_hstore()`, to register adapters on types whose OID is not known upfront or to create more specialised adapters.

-The `!TypeInfo` object doesn't instruct GaussDB to convert a PostgreSQL type into a Python type: this is the role of a `~gaussdb.abc.Loader`.
+The `!TypeInfo` object doesn't instruct GaussDB to convert a GaussDB type into a Python type: this is the role of a `~gaussdb.abc.Loader`.
 However it can extend the behaviour of other adapters: if you create a loader for `!MyType`, using the `TypeInfo` information, GaussDB will be able to manage